emmadunne/R-Basics/README.md

 **Objectives of this tutorial:**

 * Install and set up R and RStudio
-* Create a new R project and load packages
-* Import data files
+* Import and explore a data file
 * Perform some simple statistical analyses
-* Create some plots
+* Create some cool plots

 ***